Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 There’s another German audio manufacturer known to deliver some serious tunes – Beyerdynamic.
 Among reviewers, the T51i on-ear headphones have a well-received consensus.
 You really can’t go wrong with them.

-The industrial metal design is both head-turning and portrays an elegant quality, while being simplistic at the same time.
+The industrial metal design is both head-turning and portrays an elegant quality while being simplistic at the same time.
 It’s unfortunately not foldable, but the earcups swivel, which reduces the thickness of the carrying case (included).
 Another downer can be that although it has an in-line 3-button remote and mic, it’s only compatible with Apple products.

 The earpads are made of super-soft synthetic leather (with memory foam within), so comfort should be no concern.
 The quality isn’t just all on the outside; Beyerdynamic tries to knock the whole frequency spectrum out of the park.
 So expect to have bass with lovely depth and clear and detailed highs.

 Comfort: Probably the biggest factor to consider when buying a pair of on-ears is if it will remain comfortable over a listening session.
 Because on-ears rest on top of the ear (rather than over it), there’s a vulnerability for discomfort.
 Manufacturers have to be very careful in the materials and clamping force in their designs, and you need to be convinced that they did it right.
 No matter how good they sound, if they’re uncomfortable, then the purpose is defeated.
+Comfortable ear cups are a must when it comes to headphones.

 Fold-ability: A plus about on-ear headphones is that they’re smaller and more travel-friendly.
 Therefore, it’s convenient when their frame can collapse down to a manageable size to take with you or throw into a bag.

 Padding: You should watch out for any headband out there that barely has padding.
 Not saying to avoid them completely (it’s possible that the manufacturer made the headphone so lightweight that it doesn’t need a big cushion).
 Check the weight specs and make sure it looks reasonable against the competitors.
+You want to make sure that your headphones are best for your comfort.

 Closed vs Open back: While the minority, there are some open-back on-ears in the headphone market.
 Make sure that you mean to buy them.
-Open-back is as implied; the earcups are open to letting sound come in and go out.
+Open-back is as implied; the earcups are open to letting the sound come in and go out.
 They’re only suited for listening in a quiet space, with no one around (because people next to you will hear it).
 Folks buy open-back headphones because the sound is more spacious.

 Remote Compatibility: An easy mistake to make is buying a headphone with the wrong in-line remote.
 Many headphones these days come with a 3-button remote on the stock cable.
 However, because the two most popular mobile operating systems function differently, manufacturers have to create two versions of the remote.
 Make sure you buy the appropriate iOS or Android headphone model.

 There are a lot of compelling on-ear headphone solutions out there, and as manufacturers have refined their designs over the years, there’s less chance that you’ll be left disappointed.
+After reading our guide, there’s no longer any reason to need to run out to Best Buy for your next headphones.

 Just be mindful of the earpad material, fit, and sound isolation.
 If possible, try them out in a store, to make sure that your ears accept them well.
 And if you’re often mobile, there are plenty of pairs these days with fold-able designs.